haaboo/r/_episodes/05-Dataframes.md

 ~~~
-glimpse(diamonds$cut)
+glimpse(gapminder_factor$continent)
 ~~~
 {: .language-r}

 ~~~
- Ord.factor w/ 5 levels "Fair"<"Good"<..: 5 4 2 4 2 3 3 3 1 3 ...
+ Factor w/ 5 levels "Asia","Europe",..: 1 1 1 1 1 1 1 1 1 1 ...
 ~~~
 {: .output}

-This tells us we have an ordered factor with 5 levels, just like we expected.
+This tells us we have a factor with 5 levels, just like we expected.
 But when it comes to show the data itself, all we see are a bunch of numbers.
 This is because, to R, a factor is really just an integer underneath, with the levels telling it how to map the integer to the actual category.
-So a value of 1 would map to the first level (`Fair`), while a value of 4 would map to the fourth level (`Premium`).
+So a value of 1 would map to the first level (`Asia`), while a value of 2 would map to the second level (`Europe`), **etc.**.

 Expecting factors to behave as characters, rather than integers, is a common cause of errors for people new to R. So always remember to inspect your data with the methods shown here to make sure it